jaredsparta/Scraper-Project/README.md

 <br>

 ## Ansible to create the Deployment environment

+**Creating the VPC**
+- Things to note:
+    1. Ansible will use Python2 by default, you will need to download the necessary Python dependencies for modules to run using `python -m pip install` as opposed to `python3 -m pip install`

 - We will make use of Ansible playbooks and run them on the vagrant machine as the controller

+- The AWS access and secret keys is sensitive information and will need to be secured properly.
+We can make use of Ansible vaults for such a task.
+The vault (which is really a password-protected YAML file) should be kept in `ansible-playbooks/group_vars/all/`
+    1. Create a vault using `ansible-vault